 Is English spoken at restaurants in La Linea?

 Some basic English is spoken at places that see tourists, particularly near the border and in the town centre.
-At local tapas bars further from the tourist route, Spanish is required.
+At local tapas bars further from the tourist route, Spanish is generally required.
 A few words of Spanish and pointing at the menu goes a long way.

 Is La Linea good for vegetarians?